 - What takes even the most security-enhanced school to the next level?

-- What makes them a hard target?
-A school that has trained staff and teachers who have applied their knowledge through drills with students.
+A school that has created policies, trained their staff, and applied their knowledge through drills with students.

 What Makes Our Active Shooter Training For Schools Program Outstanding

 We provide schools with strategies for empowering staff to eliminate feelings of helplessness in the face of violent intruders.
 Our team of current law enforcement officers, retired military personnel, and mental health professionals apply their knowledge to these training programs.

 Our instructors make our program outstanding.
 They have been selected for their experience as officers and their firsthand experience working with schools.
 They possess experience in developing emergency lockdown drill procedures, providing feedback for drills, changing policies to improve police response to schools and attending valuable school administrator trainings.
 Our team’s experience, combined with a calm, yet deliberate approach is unparalleled to any other active shooter training for schools in the nation.

 Active Shooter Training for Schools Conducted by Police Departments

 You may hear active shooter training for schools being conducted by police departments in the news.
 Articles and video footage showcase what officers and other first responders do during a live drill.
 Teachers and sometime students or volunteers are used as props to create a more realistic scenario.
 This type of training is helpful to first responders, school staff and the community because it:

 - gives first responders the chance to practice their response skills; and

 - familiarizes first responders with the layout of the school’s campus.